learning-zone/react-basics/README.md

 }
 ```

-**Try…catch** deals with imperative code while **error boundaries** deal with declarative code.
+**2. Error Boundaries** deal with declarative code.
 Imperative programming is how you do something and declarative programming is what you do.

-With error boundary, if there is an error, you can trigger a fallback UI; whereas, with try…catch, you can catch errors in your code.
+With error boundary, if there is an error, you can trigger a fallback UI; whereas, with `try…catch`, you can catch errors in your code.

 ```js
 import ErrorBoundary from "error-boundary";